ModClean/modclean/README.md

 ### Code Style
 I'm not very picky on the code style as long as it roughly follows what is currently written in the modules.
 Just ensure that lines that should end with semi-colons do end with them.
 Comments are also very helpful for future contributors to know what's going on.

-### Run Tests
-If you are making a code change, please run the tests and ensure they pass before submitting a pull request.
-If you are adding new functionality, please ensure to write the tests for it.

 ---